fishcus/KAP-manual/en/security/ldap.en.md

 KAP supports integration with LDAP servers for user authentication.
 This validation is achieved through the Spring Security framework, so it has a good versatility.
 Before enabling LDAP authentication, please contact your LDAP administrator for required information.

 ### Setup LDAP server

-Before enabling LDAP authentication, you need an running LDAP service.
-If you already have it, contact the LDAP administrator to get the necessary information including connectivity inforamtion, organization structure, etc.
+Before enabling LDAP authentication, you need a running LDAP service.
+If you already have it, contact your LDAP administrator to get the necessary information including connectivity inforamtion, organization structure, etc..

-If you don't have LDAP server, you need install one for KAP.
-The recommended server tool is OpenLDAP Server 2.4, as it is an open source implementation (under OpenLDAP Public License) and is the most popular LDAP server.
-It has been packaged in some Linux distributions like Red Hat Enterprise Linux; it can also be downloaded from http://www.openldap.org/
+If you don't have a LDAP server, you need to install one for KAP.
+The recommended LDAP server tool is OpenLDAP Server 2.4, as it is an open source implementation under OpenLDAP Public License and is one of the most popular LDAP server implementations.
+It has been packaged in some Linux distributions like Red Hat Enterprise Linux.
+Tt can also be downloaded from http://www.openldap.org/

 The installation may vary with different platforms.
 You may need check different documents or tutorials.
 Here we take CentOS 6.4 as an example:

 * Check installation

 ```shell
 sudo find / -name openldap*
 ```

-If not installed, install with yum:
+If it is not installed, install with yum command:

 ```shell
 sudo yum install -y openldap openldap-servers openldap-clients
 ```

 * Configure after installation

 ```shell
 cp /usr/share/openldap-servers/slapd.conf.obsolete /etc/openldap/slapd.conf
 cp /usr/share/openldap-servers/DB_CONFIG.example /var/lib/ldap/DB_CONFIG